bwiredagency/core-dna-sublime-snippets/README.md

-# Sublime text snippets for core dna
+# Sublime text snippets for Core dna

-This a library of useful snippets created for integrating and building for core dna
+This a library of useful snippets created for integrating and building for Core dna

 ## To Install